numtide/system-manager/README.md

 }

 ```
+This specifies a configuration that includes btop and bat as installed on the system.
-This will install a couple of tools on your system, btop and bat.
-To do so, execute system manager with sudo using the nix command (assuming you have experimental features nix-command and flakes turned on):
+(In other words, system manager will install them on your system.)
+To do so, execute
+system manager with sudo using the nix command (assuming you have experimental features
+nix-command and flakes turned on):

 ```
 sudo env PATH="$PATH" nix run 'github:numtide/system-manager' -- switch --flake .